Glossary of Financial Aid Terms

 A process of reviewing a student's aid application to determine the amount of financial aid a student is eligible for.
 Completing a needs-analysis form is the required first step in applying for most types of financial aid.

-A borrower who has no outstanding (unpaid) loan balances on the date he/she signs the promissory note for a specific educational loan.
+A borrower who has no outstanding (unpaid) loan balances on the date they sign the promissory note for a specific educational loan.
 New borrowers may be subject to different regulations than borrowers who have existing loan balances.

 See LOAN ORIGINATION FEE.